Guides

 SEPA Country Status Limitations

-Understand why SEPA country status is useful context but not account-level or bank-level payment verification.
+Understand why SEPA country status is useful context but not account-level or bank-level payment confirmation.

 Useful for